 For a long cable run, it is possible that there may be excessive voltage drop through the +13.8 VDC line.
-It is important that the user verify that the DC supply voltage presented to the DFA-1405B1 be no less than 11.0 VDC under full load (i.e., with the antenna connected) to guarantee that the internal voltage regulator will not drop out of regulation.
-If the voltage presented to the DFA-1405B1 is less than 11.0 VDC, the most expedient means to correct this is to "goose-up" the head-end DC power supply voltage (connected to the DFP-1000B/DFP-1010B DF processor) slightly.
+It is important that the user verify that the DC supply voltage presented to the DFA-1333B1 be no less than 11.0 VDC under full load (i.e., with the antenna connected) to guarantee that the internal voltage regulator will not drop out of regulation.
+If the voltage presented to the DFA-1333B1 is less than 11.0 VDC, the most expedient means to correct this is to "goose-up" the head-end DC power supply voltage (connected to the DFP-1000B/DFP-1010B DF processor) slightly.

 Many DC power supplies have internal adjustments allowing the output voltage to be raised or lowered slightly.
 If this is the case, the output voltage can often be raised to offset the antenna control cable wire voltage drop.
 Since the DFP-1000B/DFP-1010B can accept up to +16 VDC, there is considerable latitude to raise the supply voltage as required to offset this voltage drop.
+(Be certain, however, that this voltage does not exceed the host receiver input DC voltage rating if this host receiver is powered from the same supply.)

-For a fuller discussion of this DC voltage drop issue, see Section IV ("Extended Interface Cable Lengths") of the "DMA-Series Mobile Adcock Radio Direction Finding Antennas" Operator's Manual.
+For a fuller discussion of this DC voltage drop issue, see Section IV ("Extended Interface Cable Lengths") of the "DFA-Series Mobile Adcock Radio Direction Finding Antennas" Operator's Manual.
 This manual can be downloaded from the RDF Products website.